 Aside from the generally excellent feel and function of the head, the standout result of my testing has to be the capacity.
-When I saw the 88lb load rating I was initially skeptical.
+When I saw the 88lb load rating I was initially sceptical.
 There is no other ball head on the market of this size that claims such a high capacity.
-In fact there are very few heads on the market at any size that claim this kind of capacity.
+In fact, there are very few heads on the market at any size that claim this kind of capacity.
 And yet, in my testing, I saw it outperforming (in capacity terms) a $600+ ball head in the form of my own RRS BH-55.

 With relatively little effort on the locking knob, I was able to lock this ball head to the point where I was sure my tripod would break before I was able to get the ball to budge.
 And that’s not even with a camera on it.
 That was me deliberately creating leverage with an empty L bracket in the clamp, and then practically hanging off it.
 A remarkable result!

-All in all this is a fantastic ball head, both in terms of function and value.
+All in all, this is a fantastic ball head, both in terms of function and value.
 I will be happily recommending it to people who need a mid-sized ball head on a mid-sized budget.

 Where to Buy